lukaselflein/team-train/README.md

 # team-train

-A webpage to coordinate and gamify training for sports teams.
+This project is meant to help coordination and motivation in sports teams.
+All team members can complete custom-tailored workout plans to claim points, and increase their highscore for bragging rights.

 # Features